AirbusCyber/grap/IDA.md

 You will need to have grap installed (see [WINDOWS.md](WINDOWS.md) for Windows, and [README.md](README.md) for GNU/Linux).

 # IDA plugin installation
-You need to copy the following file and folder into IDA's plugin folder.
+You need to copy the following file and folder into IDA's plugin folder:

+- grap.py into (IDA_folder)\plugins\
+- idagrap/ into (IDA_folder)\plugins\

+These files can be found either in the pre-compiled binaries or in the repository in folder [src/IDA/grap/](src/IDA/grap/).

+## Linux
+You can make symbolic links to the grap repository:

+- ln -s ~/grap/src/IDA/grap/grap.py ~/ida-7.1/plugins/
+- ln -s ~/grap/src/IDA/grap/idagrap/ ~/ida-7.1/plugins/

+## Windows
 For instance for IDA 7 on Windows:

-- grap.py into C:\Program Files\IDA 7.0\plugins\
+- Copy grap.py into C:\Program Files\IDA 7.0\plugins\
-- idagrap/ into C:\Program Files\IDA 7.0\plugins\
+- Copy idagrap/ into C:\Program Files\IDA 7.0\plugins\

-These files can be found either in the pre-compiled binaries or in the repository [src/IDA/grap/](src/IDA/grap/).

 # Usage
 You can activate the plugin within IDA with the menu (Edit -> Plugins -> IDAgrap) or with Shift+G.